 Cause:

-Rectoceles often develop secondary to childbirth where the fascia between rectum and vagina are irreversibly stretched.
-Chronic straining such as constipation, heavy lifting, and coughing can predispose this condition.
+Rectoceles often develop secondary to childbirth, where the fascia between the rectum and vagina are irreversibly stretched.
+Chronic straining, such as constipation, heavy lifting, and coughing, can predispose this condition.
 Ageing and previously having had a hysterectomy are risk factors in developing a rectocele.

 Diagnosis & Investigations:

-• Pelvic examination whilst straining to assess the extent of the rectocele.
+• Pelvic examination while straining to assess the extent of the rectocele.

-• Defecating Proctogram outlines the size of the rectocele, and whether it empties during evacuation.
+• A defecating proctogram outlines the size of the rectocele and whether it empties during evacuation.

-A rectocele only needs treatment if it causes a condition called obstructed defeacation whereby efforts at emptying the rectum during defeacation are impaired by stool being held up in the rectocele.
+A rectocele only needs treatment if it causes a condition called obstructed defecation, whereby efforts at emptying the rectum during defecation are impaired by stool being held up in the rectocele.

-Surgical treatment in the form of rectocele repair which can be performed via the vaginal wall (transvaginal repair) or the rectal wall (transrectal) or can be performed by incising tissue between the vagina and rectum and repairing or placing mesh between the vagina and rectum.
+Surgical rectocele treatment in Melbourne in the form of rectocele repair can be performed via the vaginal wall (transvaginal repair) or the rectal wall (transrectal) or can be performed by incising tissue between the vagina and rectum and repairing or placing mesh between the vagina and rectum.

 Most series report successful results in up to 80% of cases.

-A new procedure, Stapled transanal rectal resection (STARR) is currently being evaluated for use in rectocele with obstructed defeacation.
-The results of this procedure are good but it is too early to recommend this procedure outside a trail setting.
+A new procedure, stapled transanal rectal resection (STARR), is currently being evaluated for use in rectocele with obstructed defecation.
+The results of this procedure are good but it is too early to recommend this procedure outside a trial setting.

-Laparoscopic approaches have been used in this condition but this is usually combined with treatment of other conditions such as pelvic organ prolapses and is generally not used to treat rectocele in isolation.
+Laparoscopic approaches have been used in this condition but the surgery is usually combined with treatment of other conditions such as pelvic organ prolapses and is generally not used to treat rectocele in isolation.

 Links: